4.5. Linked Lists¶

 self._listSize = 0 # Size of list

-Here is our implementation for list nodes, an inner private class Node
+Here is our implementation for list nodes, an inner private class Node.

-class contain a field elem
+Objects in the Node class contain a field elem to

-store the element value, and a field next
+store the element value, and a field next to store a pointer to

 the next node on the list.